dhjsh88/fpga-fc-accelerator/README.md

 The PIO path loads two 4,096-word operand arrays into on-chip BRAM.
 The processor sends each word through AXI4-Lite, resulting in 8,192 individual writes.
 Each write requires address, data, and response handshakes.
 The processor remains involved throughout the loading process.

 The measurements below were collected on the Zybo Z7-10.
 The PL clock was 100 MHz.
 The Cortex-A9 ran bare-metal software compiled with -O2.
-The PIO and DMA paths were measured on the same DMA-enabled bitstream.:
+The PIO and DMA paths were measured on the same DMA-enabled bitstream.

 | Stage | PIO path | DMA path |
 |---|---|---|